JacoboLansac/audits/solo/next-gen.md

 #### Recommendation

-The `claimAuction()` function should be refactored to use a pull payment pattern, where the winner can claim the token and the bidders can claim their loosing bids.
+The `claimAuction()` function should be refactored to use a pull-over-push pattern, where the winner can claim the token and the bidders can claim their loosing bids, instead of the `claimAuction()` making all the transfers.

 ## High